-Still familiarizing myself with the Tennessee area, I’d secretly been hoping to get on some offwidth this trip.
+Still familiarizing myself with the climbing in Chattanooga, I’d been hoping to find an offwidth this trip.
 Having found a fairly moderate pitch on the first day, I knew we were off to a good start!
 There is an extension to Cracked Actor, an 11c sport route atop Free to Think called Temple of Doom.
-It’s a couple of pump moves to an exposed dyno.
+It’s a couple of pumpy moves to an exposed dyno.
 The crux move is done with the anchors in your face—it’s literally two bolts to the chains and an absolute heartbreaker.

-Later in the week, Nick Lanphier and Erick Barros from the Dirtbag Climbers drove from Atlanta to climb at Sunset Park on Lookout Mountain.
-The percentage of rain for the day was at about sixty percent, and by the time we pulled into the Craven’s parking lot, it had already begun to sprinkle.
+The percentage of rain for the day was at about sixty percent when Nick Lanphier and Erick Barros from Dirtbag Climbers drove from Atlanta to join us later in the week.
+By the time we pulled into the Craven’s parking lot, it had already begun to sprinkle.

-The roof was worth struggling through to gain the offwidth.
-I wedged body parts into sections of the crack and for security and tried to use the outside edges of the crack.
-I let as much weight as I could possibly hang on my jams, and ultimately did whatever worked.
+The roof shortly opened up from 4s to 5s.
+There were no feet throughout the entire traverse and I half aided, half groveled my way through it.
+It was worth struggling through to gain the offwidth.
+I wedged body parts into sections of the crack for security and tried to use the outside edges of the crack.
+The offwidth went clean, and I was proud to have accomplished that.
 That night, I went to dinner tired, sore, thrashed, and bleeding in various places—but I was happy.

-Recently, one of my oldest childhood friends moved to Europe and dropped me a line.
-What we concluded in a long chain of back-and-forth emails was that even though we live completely different lives (on separate continents nonetheless), we are often going through the same struggles.
+Recently, one of my childhood friends moved to Europe and dropped me a line.
+In a long chain of back-and-forth emails, we concluded that even though we live completely different lives (on separate continents nonetheless), we find ourselves often going through similar situations.
 Neither of us wants to be single forever, but we feel as though the lives we envision ourselves having are incompatible with the men we have met up until this point.
 We both wonder about sacrificing things, such as a relationship with substance, a family, financial stability, a career.
-Thoughts that often lead me to ask the questions: What am I doing with my life?
+Thoughts that often lead me to ask: What am I doing with my life?
 What do I want to get out of it?
 And ultimately, what kinds of sacrifices am I willing to make?

 So if I never find that perfect life partner, or have kids of my own or buy a house, am I really sacrificing anything if I’m happier where I am now than I was when I started all of this?
 Is it a sacrifice if I’m doing something that I love?
 Yes and no. I guess there will always be a trade-off.